Skip to content

 def output = json_data:less_than_1K

-The output of the query has two columns, with the first one being the id of the cart and the second the total price:
+The output of the query has two columns.
+The first is the ID of the cart and the second is the total price:

 Filtering Within Multiple Keys